mrismanaziz/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## I saw an ad in a shop window, "Television for sale, $1, volume stuck on full", I thought, "I can't turn that down".